Bohren & der Club of Gore

-Bohren & der Club of Gore is a German ambient/jazz band from Nordrhein-Westfalen, Germany.
+Bohren & der Club of Gore is a German dark jazz / ambient band from Nordrhein-Westfalen, Germany.

 History

 The band was founded in 1992 in Mülheim an der Ruhr, Germany by Thorsten Benning, Morten Gass, Robin Rodenberg and Reiner Henseleit.
-Originally, group members started out playing in various hardcore punk bands such as 7 Inch Boots and Chronical Diarrhoea.
+Originally, group members started out playing in various hardcore punk bands such as 7 Inch Boots (all members since 1988) and Chronical Diarrhoea (Thorsten Benning and Reiner Henseleit).
 In 1992 they produced a crossover of jazz and ambient, which they self-described as an "unholy ambient mixture of slow jazz ballads, Black Sabbath doom and down-tuned Autopsy sounds".
 Henseleit left the band in 1996 and was replaced by Christoph Clöser in 1997, replacing the guitar with a saxophone at the same time.